What Is an Unsecured Business Loan?

 Since unsecured business loans involve a higher risk for the lender, lenders place a great deal of emphasis on credit scores when evaluating loan applications.

-Because of this, it can be difficult for business owners with less-than-ideal credit scores to obtain an unsecured business loan.
-Given the higher risk that comes with offering unsecured business loans, interest rates can be higher than they would be with secured loans.
+Because of this, it can be difficult for business owners with bad credit scores to obtain an unsecured business loan.
+The minimum credit score requirements for many unsecured business loans make them unobtainable for any business without good credit.
+Given the higher risk that comes with offering unsecured business loans, interest rates can also be higher than they would be with secured loans.

 Although unsecured business loans are riskier for the lender, the approval time can actually be shorter than it is for secured loans.
 When a loan is secured by collateral, the asset needs to be appraised to determine its value, but there’s no need for that step when collateral is not involved.